SPRY, Constance (1886-1960)

 CONSTANCE SPRY 1886-1960 Designer in Flowers worked here 1934-1960

-It was in London, while working at the Inland Revenue she met and fell in love with Henry Ernest "Shav" Spry.
-By 1923 Constance had divorced her husband and set up home with Henry, but he could not bring himself to divorce his wife.
+It was in London, while working at the Inland Revenue, that she met and fell in love with Henry Ernest ‘Shav’ Spry.
+By 1923 Spry had divorced her husband and set up home with Henry, taking his name even though they never married as he could not bring himself to divorce his wife.

-Spry decorated the shop with displays of autumn leaves and berries mixed with green orchids, drawing great crowds to the window, this new style was revolutionary.
-Refusing to be associated with the dated Victorian and Edwardian styles of "carnations and asparagus fern", Spry made a name for herself using all kinds of plant materials.
-From wild flowers and twigs to moss and fruit and vegetables, anything that looked beautiful and suited the occasion was used.
+Spry decorated the shop with displays of autumn leaves and berries mixed with green orchids, drawing great crowds to the window.
+This new style was revolutionary.
+Refusing to be associated with the dated Victorian and Edwardian styles of ‘carnations and asparagus fern’, Spry made a name for herself using all kinds of plant materials.
+From wild flowers and twigs to moss, fruit and vegetables, she used anything that looked beautiful and suited the occasion.

-Spry’s way of working continued to be unconventional; she scoured junk shops for unusual vases to hold her displays and she insisted that every arrangement should be composed in situ, as opposed to in her shop, so it would fit in perfectly with the surroundings.
-She challenged the view of florists, classing her and her staff as artists.
+Spry’s way of working continued to be unconventional.
+She scoured junk shops for unusual vases to hold her displays and she insisted that every arrangement should be composed in situ, as opposed to in her shop, so it would fit in perfectly with the surroundings.
+She challenged the conventonial view of florists, classing her and her staff as artists.
 She called at the front door rather than the tradesman’s entrance, and in return she offered an impeccable service.

-One of Spry's most daring displays was the great urns of flowering cow parsley which she used to decorate the wedding of Jo Grimond and Laura Bonham Carter in 1938, confirming the vogue for "country weeds".
-She counted Edward, the Prince of Wales as one of her favourite clients and, after his abdication, travelled to France to decorate his wedding to Wallis Simpson in 1937.
+One of Spry's most daring displays was the great urns of flowering cow parsley which she used to decorate the wedding of Jo Grimond and Laura Bonham Carter in 1938, confirming the vogue for ‘country weeds’.
+She counted Edward, the Prince of Wales, as one of her favourite clients and, after his abdication, travelled to France to decorate his wedding to Wallis Simpson in 1937.
 As a consequence, Spry received no commissions from Buckingham Palace until 1947 when she was asked to supervise the flowers at Princess Elizabeth’s wedding.

 The onset of war inevitably meant her business was pared down but Spry kept the shop in the public eye by decorating the sandbags outside it.
 She turned much of her garden over to growing vegetables and keeping chickens and began to write a cookery book.
 Come in to the Garden, Cook was published in 1942, and by 1945 Spry had reopened her flower school in partnership with a cookery school run by Rosemary Hume.
 The two women were to become lifelong friends and went on to co-write The Constance Spry Cook Book (1956), although it was published only under Spry’s name at the insistence of her publishers.

 By 1952 Spry received the most important commission of her career, to oversee the floral decorations at the Coronation the following year.
-This meant not only decorating Westminster Abbey but also the ceremonial route from Buckingham Palace for which crates of flowers from across the Commonwealth were requested.
-She persuaded chief designer Eric Bedford, and the Minister of Works’ David Eccles to adopt a simple palette of heraldic colours of scarlet, pale blue and gold.
+This meant not only decorating Westminster Abbey but also the ceremonial route from Buckingham Palace, for which crates of flowers from across the Commonwealth were requested.
+She persuaded chief designer Eric Bedford and the Minister of Works’ David Eccles to adopt a simple palette of heraldic colours of scarlet, pale blue and gold.
 Spry also volunteered, alongside Rosemary Hume, to provide lunch for 300 guests, where they devised the famous Coronation Chicken dish.